ManalAlkallas/Data_Visualization/README.md

 ```
 As a special note for the text, the Axes limits are [0,1] on each Axes by default, and we increment the iterator counter ```i``` by 1 to get the subplot index, if we were creating the subplots through ```subplot()```.
 (Reference: [plt.sca()](https://matplotlib.org/api/_as_gen/matplotlib.pyplot.sca.html), [plt.text()](https://matplotlib.org/api/_as_gen/matplotlib.pyplot.text.html))

+### Choosing a Plot for Discrete Data
+If you want to plot a discrete quantitative variable, it is possible to select either a **histogram** or a **bar chart** to depict the data.

+The histogram is the most immediate choice since the data is numeric, but there's one particular consideration to make regarding the bin edges.
+Since data points fall on set values, it can help to reduce ambiguity by putting bin edges between the actual values taken by the data.
+Your readers may not know that values on bin edges end up in the bin to their right, so this can help remove potential confusion when they interpret the plot.
+Compare the two visualizations of 100 random die rolls below (in die_rolls), with bin edges _on_ the values in the left subplot, and bin edges in between values in the right subplot.

 ## 2. Bivariate visualizations
 Bivariate visualizations follow, to show relationships between variables in the data.